Experiential Learning:

 If faculty are interested in developing faculty-led programs, they can find information on the New Program Development page on the Office of Education Abroad website.

-If faculty are taking a group of students outside of the US for a non-credit experience, they may complete the Non-Credit Travel Approval and Registration form, for assistance with risk management and SUNY mandated international health insurance enrollments.
+If faculty are taking students outside of the U.S. for a non-credit experience, they should contact the Assistant Vice Provost and Director of Education Abroad, Adam Rubin, for assistance with risk management and SUNY-mandated international health insurance enrollments.

 If any faculty (specifically teaching 198 and 199 seminars) would like to request an Education Abroad Classroom Presentation, they may complete the form.